g0v-data/g0v-hackmd-archive/notes/IFu9A4lbSaiBo7yxe3nIdw.md

 - KLOU's part
     - He will send to

-- 5 mins to present siles
+- 5 mins to present slides